lindington/ChorthPar/05.SFS/README.md

 A site frequency spectrum (SFS) is a summary statistic, which describes the distribution of allele frequencies in a sample.
 This can be used to infer demographic parameters for a population, such as gene flow.
 For this project, I use two population SFS (2D SFS) to fit demographic models in dadi.

-To build the 2D SFS, I first make a SAF file in angsd.
+To build the 2D SFS, I first make a SAF file in ANGSD.

 ### Creating SAF files